pradyumaann/Hidden-Markov-Model/README.md

-Here's an updated `README.md` file for your contrarian trading model based on wheat and corn futures:

----

-# Contrarian Trading Model for Wheat and Corn Futures
+## Hidden-Markov Trading Model for Wheat and Corn Futures

-This project implements a contrarian trading strategy for wheat and corn futures using a second-order Markov model.
-The model generates trading signals by identifying low-probability events in historical price transitions, aiming to take advantage of potential reversals in these commodities' markets.
+Using a second-order Markov model, this project implements a contrarian trading strategy for wheat and corn futures.
+The model generates trading signals by identifying low-probability events in historical price transitions, aiming to take advantage of potential reversals in these commodities markets.

 ## Overview